kryptokrauts/kk-website/src/data/lexicon.md

 *SegWit* was the last protocol change needed to make the *Lightning network* safe to deploy on the Bitcoin network.

+## Smart Contract
+A *smart contract* is a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract.
+Smart contracts allow the performance of credible transactions without third parties.
+These transactions are trackable and irreversible.

+The aim of smart contracts is to provide security that is superior to traditional contract law and to reduce other transaction costs associated with contracting.
+Various cryptocurrencies have implemented types of smart contracts.

+With the present implementations, based on blockchains, “smart contract” is mostly used more specifically in the sense of general purpose computation that takes place on a blockchain or distributed ledger.
+In this interpretation, used for example by the Ethereum Foundation or IBM, a smart contract is not necessarily related to the classical concept of a contract, but can be any kind of computer program.

+A major limitation of smart contracts is that they are unable to communicate with resources external to the blockchain they are secured on.
+In practice, this means that smart contracts are not able to trigger based on real-life events.
+This is known as “the oracle problem”, after test oracles.
+Oracles provide external data and trigger smart contract executions when pre-defined conditions are met, providing connectivity to the outside world.

 ## Soft fork
 A *soft fork* is a change to the cryptocurrency protocol wherein only previously valid blocks and transactions are made invalid.
 Since old nodes will recognize the new blocks as valid, unlike a hard fork, a soft fork can still work with older versions of the protocol.

+## Solidity
+*Solidity* is a contract-oriented, high-level language for implementing smart contracts.
+It was influenced by C++, Python and JavaScript and is designed to target the Ethereum Virtual Machine (EVM).

+## State Channel
+*State channels* enable highly scalable, trustless transactions of value and purely functional, easily verifiable Turing-complete smart contracts.

+State channels offer a way to scale “off-chain” by only storing channel opening and closing information on the blockchain.
+Two parties deposit tokens into a channel when they open it and the sum of two deposits is the only amount of tokens that can be used within that channel.
+The state of the channel is the current balance of each party, co-signed by both parties.
+There can be multiple exchanges of state between the parties but only the last undisputed state becomes the final closing state of the channel.
+Each message in the channel carries an ever-increasing counter and the message with the highest counter value is considered to be the last state.

+State channels come from the realization that, for most purposes, only the actors involved in a smart contract are required to know about it.
+Two or more actors lock a state and a contract on the blockchain and then perform signed transactions between themselves, off of the public network (or off-chain).
+The final state is then written to the blockchain.
+If the end result is disputed, the series of signed off-chain transactions can be uploaded to the blockchain for verification or dispute resolution.

 # T